urbapetr/2021-hw02-text/README.md

 For more details about the CLI see the section "Running the application" in this README as well as JUnit tests.

+**Hint:** *You want to start by implementing the command line arguments first in order to run the tests.
+Unfortunately JCommander calls System.exit when it encounters an unknown command line option.*

+**Hint 2:** *First homework should give you enough information about how to implement this command line interface.*

 ### Evaluation
 Beside functional correctness this assignment is focused on object oriented design.
 This means that the way you structure your program will be an important part of its evaluation.